Open computational mathematics. AI-audited, not peer-reviewed. All code and data open for independent verification.

 1. Search optimization.
 Any Zaremba verification algorithm should start searching at a0.170da \approx 0.170\,d.
 This reduces the search space by 6×\sim 6\times compared to starting at a=1a = 1.
 The v4 inverse CF kernel eliminates search entirely for most cases.

-2. Transfer operator confirms circle method.
-The Hausdorff dimension δ=0.8368\delta = 0.8368 gives 2δ=1.674>12\delta = 1.674 > 1, confirming the circle method threshold is met with substantial margin.
+2. Transfer operator supports circle method.
+The Hausdorff dimension δ=0.8368\delta = 0.8368 gives 2δ=1.674>12\delta = 1.674 > 1, consistent with the circle method threshold being met with substantial margin.
 The spectral gap of 0.7170.717 provides room for the congruence analysis in Phase 2.

 3. Proof strategy.
 The transfer operator’s dominant eigenfunction peaks near x0.171x \approx 0.171, explaining why witnesses concentrate at α(d)/d0.171\alpha(d)/d \approx 0.171.
 A full proof may require bounding the congruence transfer operator’s spectral radius uniformly across all moduli.
 See the companion transfer operator analysis for details.